scottellis/omap3-pwm/README.md

 The [four-channel] branch of the project implements all 4 PWM channels each with their own char dev node.

+The [explicit-clk-enable] branch is for 2.6.39 kernels and later.
+Previous kernels had the PWM source clocks enabled by default if CONFIG_OMAP_RESET_CLOCKS was not enabled.
+No longer, so the driver code now does it explicitly.

 There is a ${MACHINE}-source-me.txt file that will set up your environment for the cross-compilation.
 It assumes you are using an OE environment and it tries to be generic enough for both userland and kernel/module stuff.